TWUOnline/far-centre-guides/pages/02.lead-ba/07.LDRS-300-Leadership-As-Service/01.course-overview-and-syllabus/docs.md

 | **F = Unsatisfactory**.
 F -50%                      | In one or more of the following ways the student: 1) failed to turn in the assignment; 2) did not respond to the assignment as given; 3) submitted work so thoroughly flawed as to indicate that the student did not make a serious effort, 4) was involved in plagiarism or cheating.                                                       |
 |  |

+!!
+It will be assumed that you have read, understand, and agree to the information provided at the 'Academic Dishonesty Policy' button below.
+If you have any questions at all please contact your instructor.

+[button url="https://www.twu.ca/about/policies/policy-academic-dishonesty" target="blank" label="Academic Dishonesty Policy" type="danger" classes="external-link"]

 ### Academic Integrity and Avoiding Plagiarism at TWU